vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/01/024_shatrunivAraNam/_index.md

 +++
 ## Comment
 Found in Pāipp. i., but not in connection with the preceding hymn.
-For the use of 23 and 24 together by Kāuç., see under hymn 23.
+For the use of 23 and 24 together by Kāuś., see under hymn 23.

 ## Translations